image

 Is it possible to have multiple people ‘Responsible’ for a single task?

-Yes, multiple individuals can share the ‘Responsible’ role.
-However, ensure clear division of labour to avoid confusion or duplication of effort.
+Yes, multiple people can be assigned the ‘Responsible’ role for a task.
+However, it’s important to ensure there’s a clear division of work to prevent confusion or duplication of effort.

 How can I introduce RACI to a team that’s resistant to change?